Fudoki Japan

-Hokusai Museum — Master's Final Years in Obuse
+Hokusai Museum — location in Nagano, Obuse

 The Hokusai-kan Museum (北斎館) in Obuse displays works by ukiyo-e master Katsushika Hokusai (1760–1849) created during the final years of his life, when he lived in Obuse under the patronage of wealthy merchant Takai Kozan.
 Hokusai visited Obuse four times between ages 83 and 88, producing some of his most dynamic late-period paintings and ceiling murals for local temples.